Check out details about how it works.

 We have found the most effective way to raise donations is a combination of direct email and posting the wish list drive page to social media.

 Once you share your wish list drive page with your friends and family, they can use the CLICK TO BUY button on your page, which will take them to the item on your personalized Amazon wish list drive for your charity.
 They can purchase the item on Amazon and in most cases have the item(s) shipped directly to the charity by selecting the gift registry address during the checkout process.
-They should include a gift receipt that says "SWLP" (and their name and address if they would like a receipt from the charity for their tax-deductible donation).
-See Donation FAQs for more information.
+Check out detailed instructions here or see our Donation FAQs for more information.

 Most donations can be shipped directly to the charitable organization.
 Other items, such as non-Amazon gift cards or groceries, can be shipped to or dropped off with Student Wish List Project, and we will arrange for delivery. for local charities, you have the option of having the items shipped directly to you so that you can deliver the donations to the charity yourself.